 Removing a Lien from a SD Car Title

 Once you've completed payment on your car loan, there are several ways you can release the lien on your South Dakota car title.

-In cases where you have your own paper car title, your lienholder will be required to send a lien release to you within 10 business days of receiving your final payment.
+In cases where you have your own paper car title, your lienholder will be required to send a lien release to you within 20 days of receiving your final payment.
 It is then your responsibility to bring the title and the lien release to your local South Dakota county treasurer's office to have the lien removed.